patrickmineault/industry/matlab.md

 print(c)
 # Prints ['a', 'b']
 ```
-It's not good practice to do this, but you might do this accidentally and you will be very confused.
+It's not good practice to do this, but you might do it accidentally and you will be very confused.
 * modules - in Matlab, one file = one function (unless it's an internal function private to that file).
 In Python you can have multiple functions and classes inside a file.
 Each file defines a module that can be imported.
 Then there's other people's modules! pip!
 Understanding how and when a certain module or function is accessible is one of the subtle things about Python.
 * tuples, dicts and lists.
 A simple write-only type for fixed-length groups; a super-powerful hashmap type; and a variable-length vector.
 It will take you a while to understand the trade-offs for each of these types.
 Your assumptions will be wrong!
 You might think appending to a list in a for loop is super slow, because appending to a vector is super slow in Matlab.
 Wrong!
 It's actually super fast.
 * classes.
 Classes are behaviour + data.
 Maybe you've been doing OOP in Matlab.
 If not, it's time to pick it up!
 * strings and file IO.
 Format strings, `with` statements, StringIO, regex - all workaday things in a general purpose programming language that you might never have touched in Matlab.

-### Becoming stronger
+### Data structures and algorithms

 Consider learning about data structures and algorithms.
 Many professional programmers are self-taught and never really learn about these fundamentals.
 They learn intuitively what is slow and fast, and can code many non-trivial algorithms.
 They might even use complexity analysis (O notation).